 - 1.6 The Local Plan includes both a document (the 'Written Statement') and a Policy Map.
-Together they make up the Local Plan. - 1.6A Although the Local Plan contains policy IN3 'Waste', more detailed guidance about the allocation of sites for waste disposal and detailed development management policies are contained in the joint Waste Local Plan, which has been adopted by the six Merseyside districts. - 1.6B The Council will prepare a number of Supplementary Planning Documents (SPDs) to provide further detail and guidance on the policies and proposals in the development plan.
-Where SPDs are proposed, this is indicated in the explanation to the policy.
-They do not form part of the statutory development plan themselves.
-When adopted by the Council, they will be a material consideration in determining planning applications. - 1.7 The first part of the Written Statement comprises the following: - A profile of Sefton i.e. what kind of place Sefton is - Key issues and challenges Sefton faces - Vision and objectives for Sefton what the Local Plan is trying to achieve and key priorities during the period of the Plan - The strategy of the Plan this outlines some of the spatial challenges in Sefton, and how the development patterns are influenced by the borough's settlement hierarchy but also by the numerous constraints in the borough. - 1.8 The remainder of the written statement sets out the detailed policies that together will help the Council achieve the vision, objectives and strategy of the plan. - Meeting Sefton's Needs Chapter 6 - identifies the number of homes and amount of employment land which the Local Plan must provide for and allocates sites. - Economic Development and Regeneration Chapter 7 - sets out detailed policies on some of the priorities for economic growth in Sefton during the period of the Plan, such as the Port of Liverpool, town and local centres and, particularly in Southport, tourism.
+Together they make up the Local Plan. - 1.7 The first part of the Written Statement, comprises the following: - A profile of Sefton i.e. what kind of place Sefton is - Key issues and challenges Sefton faces - Vision and objectives for Sefton what the Local Plan is trying to achieve and key priorities during the period of the Plan - The strategy of the Plan this outlines some of the spatial challenges in Sefton, and how the development patterns are influenced by settlement hierarchy but also by the numerous constraints in the borough.

-- identifies the main focus for regeneration in Sefton during the plan period and the type of development the Borough would like to attract to its employment sites.

-• Housing and Communities - Chapter 8

-contains policies on affordable homes, homes for older people, housing mix, meeting the needs of travellers, and what type of development would be allowed in our residential areas.
+1.8 The remainder of the written statement sets out the detailed policies that together will help the Council achieve the vision, objectives and strategy of the plan.

+- Meeting Sefton's Needs Chapter 6 - identifies the number of homes and amount of employment land which the Local Plan must provide for and allocates sites. - Economic Development and Regeneration Chapter 7 - sets out detailed policies on some of the priorities for economic growth in Sefton during the period of the Plan, such as the Port of Liverpool, town and local centres and, particularly in Southport, tourism - identifies the main focus for regeneration in Sefton during the plan period and the type of development the Borough would like to attract to its employment sites. - Housing and Communities Chapter 8 - contains policies on affordable homes, homes for older people, housing mix, meeting the needs of travellers, and what type of development would be allowed in our residential areas. - Infrastructure Chapter 9 - explains the Council's approach to developer contributions in support of infrastructure, priorities for transport, and how proposals for waste will be treated.